Peptide synthesis: General SPPS procedure

-SPPS is limited by reaction yields, and typically peptides and proteins in the range of 70 amino acids are pushing the limits of synthetic accessibility.
+SPPS is limited by reaction yields due to the exponential accumulation of by-products, and typically peptides and proteins in the range of 40 or 50 amino acid residues are pushing the limits of synthetic accessibility of SPPS products as homogeneous molecules of defined chemical structure.
 Synthetic difficulty also is sequence dependent; typically aggregation-prone sequences such as amyloids are difficult to make.
-Longer lengths can be accessed by using ligation approaches such as native chemical ligation, where two shorter fully deprotected synthetic peptides can be joined in solution.
+Longer peptides can be accessed by using approaches such as native chemical ligation, where two unprotected synthetic peptides can be covalently condensed in aqueous solution.

-Peptide coupling reagents
+Amino acid coupling reagents

 An important feature that has enabled the broad application of SPPS is the generation of extremely high yields in the coupling step.
-Highly efficient amide bond-formation conditions are required. and adding an excess of each amino acid (between 2- and 10-fold).
+In stepwise peptide synthesis by SPPS, highly efficient amide bond-formation conditions are required because all resin-bound peptide products are carried over into the final crude product released from the resin.
+To illustrate the impact of sub-optimal coupling yields for peptide synthesis, consider the case where each coupling step were to have at least 99% yield: this would result in a 77% overall crude yield for a 26-amino acid peptide (assuming 100% yield in each deprotection); if each coupling were 95% efficient, the overall yield would be 25%.
+In attempts to maximize coupling yields, often a large excess of each amino acid (between 2- and 10-fold) is used in each SPPS coupling reaction.
 The minimization of amino acid racemization during coupling is also of vital importance to avoid epimerization in the final peptide product.